surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 **Waveshaper Analysis window** - This panel can be opened by clicking on the small icon at the bottom of the waveshaper module.
-It allows you to visually preview the output of the waveshaper at different input levels, which can be controlled with the **Drive** vertical preview slider.
+It allows you to visually preview the output of the waveshaper at different input levels, which can be controlled with the waveshaper's **Drive** control.

 ![Illustration 21: Waveshaper analysis](./images/Pictures/waveshaper_analysis.png)